Wimmics/zoomathia/README.md

 }
 ```

+### Generate RDF files

-The last step after the morph_mongo process is the graph generation with morph-xR2RML in the rules folder.
-Every file has to be specified in the morph.properties file:
+The last step is the graph generation with Morph-xR2RML in the `Named_entity_recognition/rules`  folder.
+Every file has to be specified in the `tei/morph.properties `file:

 ```yaml
 # xR2RML mapping file.
 Mandatory.